 Whatever you do, don’t let your headlines be an afterthought.

 In today’s content-soaked world, readers have a million options (and even more distractions).
-Your headline has to give them a reason to choose your article over every other option, whether those options appear on a SERP or on their Facebook feed or LinkedIn feed.
-Different digital marketing tactics no longer exist in silos, so your headline has to work harder than ever before.
+Your headline has to give them a reason to choose your article over every other option, whether those options appear on a SERP, their Facebook feed, or their LinkedIn feed.
+Different digital marketing tactics no longer exist in silos, so your headline must work harder than ever.
 Use the tips and tricks above to stand out to readers without losing search value.

 Silverback Strategies